joereger/GymnasiumAIReinforcementLearning/memory-bank/environments/pong/systemPatterns.md

    - For PPO, use `deterministic=True` in `agent.get_action()` for evaluation.
    - For DQN, use `explore=False` in `agent.act()` for a greedy policy.

-2. **Limited Exploration**: Consider using a small exploration rate (epsilon=0.05) during evaluation to get a more realistic measure of performance, especially for partially trained agents.
+2. **Limited Exploration**: We use a small exploration rate (epsilon=0.05) during evaluation to get a more realistic measure of performance, especially for partially trained agents.

-3. **Standard Evaluation Protocol**:
+3. **Updated Evaluation Protocol**:
-   - Evaluate every 10,000 training steps
+   - Evaluate every 500 episodes (rather than by steps)
-   - Run at least 5 episodes per evaluation
+   - Run 5 complete episodes per evaluation
-   - Report mean and standard deviation of rewards
+   - Record average reward and episode length
-   - Save training curves and visualizations
+   - Save evaluation results in the training progress JSON
+   - Track and save the best-performing model separately

-4. **Consistent Environment**: Ensure the evaluation environment uses the same wrappers as the training environment, including `ReducedActionSpace`.
+4. **Consistent Environment**: The evaluation environment uses the same wrappers as the training environment, including `ReducedActionSpace`, but with `render_mode=None` by default.

+5. **Visualization**:
+   - Use a single chart with multiple y-axes for clear visualization
+   - Primary axis for rewards, secondary axis for losses and entropy
+   - Include proper legends and clear color coding

 ## Common Mistakes to Avoid